StreamFlow: Theory, Algorithm, and Implementation for High-Efficiency Rectified Flow Generation

-However, when we apply the related and similar acceleration theories and implementations to the flow model, many problems arise: \textbf{(1)} As mentioned in the first paragraph, their theories are not consistent.
+However, when attempting to transfer these diffusion-oriented acceleration frameworks to Rectified Flow models, we encounter fundamental mismatches at the level of representation, scheduling semantics, and execution structure: \textbf{(1)} As mentioned in the first paragraph, their theories are not consistent.
 The content they generate at each step and the process of generating also differ.
-For example, they deal with \textit{time fields} rather than noise. \textbf{(2)} In terms of scheduling strategies and other policies, they use the \textit{time step} to dynamically divide the progress of the generated content and then guide the generation process. \textbf{(3)} When we attempt to make them compatible with the existing compilation-based acceleration methods \cite{tensorrt2024}, due to their distinct structures and the fact that they change the structure depending on the settings, this often leads to \emph{compilation failures}.
+For example, they deal with \textit{time fields} rather than noise. \textbf{(2)} In terms of scheduling strategies and other policies, they use the \textit{time step} to dynamically divide the progress of the content and then guide the generation process. \textbf{(3)} When we attempt to make them compatible with the existing compilation acceleration methods \cite{tensorrt2024}, due to their distinct structures and the fact that they change the structure depending on the settings, this often leads to \emph{compilation failures}.

 To address these issues, we first, based on the generation theory of the Flow model, attempted to create a \emph{batch processing of velocity fields}.
 For different time steps as inputs, they were divided into different processing steps, conceptually treating them as a type of \textbf{operation step}.
 Secondly, we developed \textit{vectorized heterogeneous time-step batch processing} for these operation steps.
 According to the sequence of these different times, they were dynamically filled into the pipeline for processing.
 Finally, we regarded the entire framework as a dynamic and structurally changing generation process, and further accelerated it using \texttt{TensorRT} \cite{tensorrt2024} compilation.